Opening doors to higher education

 And I thought, “I’d pay $200 to help someone go to college.”

-Supporting college women across Southwest Washington since 2019
+Supporting college women across Southwest Washington

 Woman of Wonder focuses specifically on women in Clark County and surrounding Southwest Washington communities because we believe local investment creates lasting regional impact.
-We were founded in Vancouver, Washington in June of 2018, and I immediately spent the next six months fundraising.
-(Thank you, Facebook friends!)

 Our first scholarships, although pretty dang small, were awarded in 2019.
 (Learn more about our Southwest Washington scholarship program.)
-However, we've seen how even small scholarships help women from Vancouver, Longview, and rural areas access education that seemed out of reach.
+However, we've seen how even small scholarships help women from Vancouver, Longview, Washougal, and rural areas access education that seemed out of reach.

-Here’s your invitation
+Here’s your invitation to invest locally

 Think about the women who have influenced you—those who supported you with love, a meal, or a word of encouragement.